squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

    the definition of the :term:`occurrence formula`) is false (or :g:`occur(k,bi-frame,(pk(k), dec(_,k))`) for the asymmetric case).

-   In addition, in the asymetric case, a subgoal is created to prove the freshness of the random used in the encryption, with the conclusion :g:`occur(r,bi-frame,enc(n,r,m))`.
+   In addition, in the asymmetric case, a subgoal is created to prove the freshness of the random used in the encryption, with the conclusion :g:`occur(r,bi-frame,enc(n,r,m))`.